Follo High-Speed Railway Line, Oslo, Norway

 The Follo Line project was conceived by the Norwegian National Rail Administration (NNRA) as part of the plan to build four tracks along the three main corridors out of Oslo.
 The three main corridors include the Gardermoen Line, which was completed in 1998, the Asker Line, which was opened in 2005 and extended in 2011, and the Østfold Line, which was opened in 1879 and later upgraded to a double-track line and operated at higher speeds between Ski and Moss.

-In order to upgrade the rest of Østfold Line to high-speed, the track capacity through Oslo and Ski needs to be increased.
+In order to upgrade the rest of Østfold Line for high-speed rail, the track capacity through Oslo and Ski needs to be increased.
 The line between Oslo and Ski restrains the track to 12 trains an hour and also hampers the freight trains traffic during the rush hours.
 The travel time for direct trains to Ski is 22 minutes, while commuter trains take 31 minutes.

 Follo line high-speed infrastructure

-The new double-track line will run 19km through a single tunnel.
+The new double-track line will run 20km through a twin-tube tunnel.
 The Ski station will be expanded to include new platforms and six tracks, as part of the project.

-The tunnel will be constructed using drill and blast methods by deploying two tunnel boring machines (TBMs).
-The tunnel will have two separate tubes with cross-connections for every 500m.
-It is estimated that about 4.5 million cubic metres of rock and 7.2 million cubic metres of muck will be excavated during the tunnel's earth works.
+The tunnel is being constructed using drill and blast methods by deploying two tunnel boring machines (TBMs).
+It includes two separate tubes with cross-connections for every 500m.
+It is estimated that approximately 4.5 million cubic metres of rock and 7.2 million cubic metres of muck are being excavated during the tunnel’s earth works.

 In September 2011 Atkins, in partnership with Norwegian engineering consultancy Aas Jakobsen, was awarded a contract to design new signalling systems for the railway line.